 Another option, in addition to or instead of an email, is to have a discussion in class.
 The following tips are written as a follow-up to an email, but can easily be revised to encompass a stand-alone discussion.

-b) Include any further developments that you think students should know about on campus such as the rally supported by President Armstrong in front of the library at 11:00 on Thursday December 3, and the letter sent out by the Cross Cultural Centers.
+b) Include any further developments that you think students should know about on campus such as future rallies or special speakers.

-b) Tie what Cal Poly is experiencing into the larger framework of colleges nationally
+c) Tie what Cal Poly is experiencing into the larger framework of colleges nationally.

-c) Provide a list of campus resources (you could do this in your email instead or both places)
+d) Provide a list of campus resources (you could do this in your email instead or both places).

 ii) Encourage students to be meta about the discussion.
-How can ideas discussed from class help guide discussion.
-If this is too much of a stretch then encourage students to draw on past coursework and experiences to frame discussion in a productive manner.
+How can ideas discussed from class help guide discussion?
+If this is too much of a stretch then encourage students to draw on past coursework and experiences to frame the discussion in a productive manner.

-ii) Set a time limit for initial discussion.
-If discussion is useful and engaging extend the time or provide an outlet for follow-up.
+iii) Set a time limit for initial discussion.
+If the discussion is useful and engaging extend the time or provide an outlet for follow-up.